How to Switch from GA4 to Clickport Analytics

 Step 4: Clean up Google Tag Manager (optional)

-If you're removing GTM entirely, delete:
+If you're pulling GTM out for good, delete:

 - The GTM container snippet from your site's